Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: Summary and Concluding Remarks

-Some important aspects of the line source detection problem in integral field spectroscopic data were not discussed here, but should be mentioned briefly.
-First, we did not make direct statements regarding the reliability (sometimes also dubbed purity) on the samples from our catalogue.
-The reliability $R$ is defined as the complement of the false detection probability $p_\mathrm{F}$: $R = 1 - p_\mathrm{F}$ \citep[e.g.][]{Hong2014}.
-As noted in Sect.~\ref{sec:mf}, the standard conversion between $p_\mathrm{F}$ and detection threshold is formally not correct.
-A series of articles addressed this issue in 2D \citep{Vio2016,Vio2017,Vio2019}.
-While the details are mathematically involved, the upshot is that the detection threshold has to be chosen more conservatively than what the standard expectation based on a Gaussian distribution would provide.
-An often used empirical approach to quantify the reliability to use negated datasets, which works well under the assumption of the noise being symmetric \citep[see also][]{Serra2012}.
 Second, the construction of the selection function is based on the ground truth for $F_\mathrm{line}$, which however is unknown for observed sources, where we measure $F_\mathrm{line}^\mathrm{obs} \pm \Delta F_\mathrm{line}^\mathrm{obs}$ to characterise the distribution of possible line fluxes.
 This needs to be taken into account, when we use the selection function for modelling purposes, and the well known Eddington-Malmquist bias in luminosity function determinations results from this effect \citep[e.g., Chapter 5.5 in][]{Ivezic2014}.
 One way to avoid such biases are additional cuts of the sample by only using sources where the errors on the flux measurements do not correspond to significant changes in the selection function, i.e., where $f_C(F_\mathrm{line}^\mathrm{obs} \pm \Delta F_\mathrm{line}^\mathrm{obs}, \lambda) \simeq f_C(F_\mathrm{line}^\mathrm{obs}, \lambda)$.
 However, this may drastically reduce the sample, and an alternative is to account for the measurement errors in the modelling process \citep[][]{Rix2021}.
-Last, a current bottleneck in the construction of line emitter catalogues based on wide-field IFS data is the manual classification step.
-Related to this are spurious line signals due to imperfect continuum subtraction of sources with strong continuum emission.
-These residuals also have to be weeded out manually from catalogues.
-We advocate future research on those latter issues by investigating machine learning techniques for classification and better continuum subtraction methods that do not leave strong residuals.
-While matched filtering is a useful method to uncover the faintest emission line galaxies in wide-field IFS datasets, ultimately it is only the first step in the detection and analysis chain, and subsequent steps are required before astrophysical facts can be inferred from the data.
-Arguably, however, a good understanding of this first step in the chain is required for successful statistical analyses of IFS survey data.